tinyblockchain/420-farm-token/README.md

 Grow digital farms, earn Rewards by staking Tokens, earn max Rewards harvesting NFTs by staking UniSwap-v2 LP token.

 During each Germination period, only 420,000 Tokens will be available for purchase.
 A typical Germination period can last up to 2-3 days.
 We will have 10 consecutive Germination periods for a total supply of 4,200,000 Tokens.
-Your Tokens will be placed into a pool available for claiming after the last and final Germination period.
-Connect with MetaMask to purchase new Tokens with ETH, sign to accpet purchase and to place Tokens in container pots until final Germination ends.
+Through MetaMask your newly purchased Tokens will be placed into a Starter Cube available for claiming after the last and final Germination period ends.

 There is a minimum ETH required to complete the entire Germination process and for a sprout to emerge.
 All ETH will be available for claiming (minus network fees) in case of improper Germination.